Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 \subsubsection{Charged black-hole bombs}

 As shown in Section.~\ref{sec:superradiance_charged}, charged fields can also be amplified through superradiance in a charged BH background.
 In complete analogy with the rotating BH bomb, one may also consider building a charged BH bomb.
-Charged BH bombs were studied in detail in Refs.~\cite{Herdeiro:2013pia,Degollado:2013bha}, both in the frequency and time-domain whereas analytic studies were done in~\cite{Hod:2013fvl,Li:2014gfg}.
+Numerical studies of charged BH bombs, at linear level in the field amplitude, were done in Refs.~\cite{Herdeiro:2013pia,Degollado:2013bha,Dias:2018zjg}, both in the frequency and time-domain whereas analytic studies were done in Refs.~\cite{Hod:2013fvl,Li:2014gfg}.
 It was shown that in the limit $q Q\to\infty$ and for a mirror in the near-horizon region, the characteristic frequency follows a linear scaling $\omega_I\propto q Q/r_+$, implying that the instability growth time scale $\tau_{\rm ins}\equiv 1/\omega_I$ can be made arbitrarily small by increasing $q$.
-In Ref.~\cite{Li:2014fna} these results were extended to a charged massless scalar field in the background of a charged stringy black hole with mirror-like boundary conditions.
+In Refs.~\cite{Li:2014fna,Li:2015mqa} these results were extended to a charged massless scalar field in the background of a charged stringy BH with mirror-like boundary conditions.

-Although astrophysical BHs are thought to be neutral due to quantum effects and plasma neutralization, this system is interesting from a conceptual point of view: the very short instability time scale (as compared to the very long time scales involved in the rotating case) make it a very promising testbed for fully nonlinear studies following the development of the instability of BHs in a cavity.
+Although astrophysical BHs are thought to be neutral due to quantum effects and plasma neutralization, this system is interesting from a conceptual point of view: the very short instability time scale (as compared to the very long time scales involved in the rotating case) makes it a very promising testbed for fully nonlinear studies following the development of the instability of BHs in a cavity.
+Such nonlinear evolutions were recently accomplished~\cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.
+The setup mimics the original BH bomb, and consists on an asymptotically flat, spherically symmetric spacetime with a surface at some (fixed coordinate) distance where the charged scalar obeys Dirichlet conditions~\cite{Sanchis-Gual:2015lje,Sanchis-Gual:2016tcm}.
+The framework allows the linearized instability to be followed through the nonlinear stage, and there is strong evidence in favour of a final state where a BH is surrounded by a charged condensate.
+These are in fact static, nonlinear solutions of the field equations which are entropically preferred~\cite{Dolan:2015dha}.